A retreat for your inner child

 Morgan Slagell

-Morgan has spent years helping women find themselves again — after the roles, the rules, and the expectations that quietly replaced them.
+I have spent years helping women find themselves again — after the roles, the rules, and the expectations that quietly replaced them.

-She knows that world intimately.
-As an eldest daughter shaped by religious tradition, she learned early what it meant to shrink herself to fit.
+I know that world intimately.
+As an eldest daughter shaped by religious tradition, I learned early what it meant to shrink myself to fit.
 To be good.
 To be helpful.
 To be what everyone needed.
-When she became a mother, something shifted.
-She looked at her daughters and knew — she couldn't teach them to come home to themselves if she hadn't done it first.

 The Cabins